aymara/lima-python/README.md

 >>>
 ```

 Note that some error messages could be displayed during the Lima object instantiation.
-If you get a valid object, you can ignore them.
+If you get a valid result, you can ignore them.
 Most of them are debug messages that will be removed in a later version.

 You can replace the language (`ud-eng`) used by `eng` to use the legacy pipeline.
 This is the same for `ud-fra` and `fre`.
 Note that legacy pipelines do not use the Universal Dependencies tagset, but a proprietary one.